ElektraInitiative/libelektra/doc/decisions/header_include.md

 This is enough for `#include <>`s to work.

 We will also enforce that the path in a `#include ""` always starts with a `./` and does not contain any `/../`.
-To do this, we will use a simple `grep` based script that runs as a test case and as an early part of the CI (like e.g., the formatting check).

 The rules for `#include ""` do not apply to tests.
 Tests can include anything from anywhere within the code base to allow testing private APIs.